To make text bigger and easier to see, use these

 Frailty is defined as ‘a long-term condition in which multiple body systems gradually lose their in-built reserves, resulting in an increased risk of unpredictable deterioration from minor events.
 The consequences of escalating Frailty are adverse outcomes such as disability and its consequences, frequent hospital admissions and increasing demand for long-term social care support‘- Joining the Dots: A blueprint for preventing and managing Frailty in older people (British Geriatrics Society, 2024).

-Check out our monthly NI Frailty Network Newsletters for information on:
+Check out our NI Frailty Network Newsletters for information on:

 - All things Frailty